Dear Caring Parent,

 - quality of social interaction outside of gaming

-If limits need to be set, and they usually do, talk about what you notice with your kids, and stick to the limits you set!
+If limits need to be set, and they usually do, stick to the limits you set!
 But first, check in with yourself about why you are worried.
 Is it because:

 - there are behavior changes you don’t like?

 - you feel they are too absorbed in the games?
-A good reality check on this is how would you react if your son/daughter was reading for hours/watching TV for hours….
+A good reality check on this is how would you react if your son/daughter was reading for hours through the night and not wanting to go to school/watching TV for hours….